rlopezdiez/RLDNavigation/README.md

 If you need to pass parameters or customize the view controllers when navigating to them, you can specify a dictionary of properties, and [KVC](https://developer.apple.com/library/ios/documentation/Cocoa/Conceptual/KeyValueCoding/Articles/BasicPrinciples.html#//apple_ref/doc/uid/20002170-178791) will be used to try to set all properties for every newly instantiated view controller in the navigation chain.

 For instance, if three view controllers are pushed when navigating in this example, all of them will get its `userName` property set to `John Doe`.
-If case any of the view controllers doesn't have this property, it will be ignored:
+In case any of the view controllers doesn't have this property, it will be ignored:

 ```objectivec
 [[RLDNavigationSetup setuptWithDestination:classOfDestinationViewController